By Matthew Liptak

 “The most obvious thing is that we’re the only comprehensive stroke center in this region,” LaTorre said.
 “We have everything that the patient would ever need.
 There’s a very strict criteria to be accredited as a comprehensive stroke center.
 We’ve been accredited since 2015.”

 “At Crouse we’re the only place in the region that has two highly specialized hybrid rooms where we can do both minimally invasive and maximally open surgery to treat the strokes and to treat the aneurisms at the same time,” Deshaies said.
-“We also are the only place in the region that has three endovascular neurosurgeons.
+“We also are the only place in the region that has an expert endovascular neurosurgeon.
 We’re able to treat stroke.”

 Wherever you wind up for treatment, the doctor’s from Crouse and Upstate agree time is critical in treating the condition successfully.
 They say patients should be aware of the “FAST” acronym when thinking about yourself and stroke: F for facial drooping; A for arm and leg weakness; S for speech difficulties, and T for time to call 911.